Previous Chapter: The Ransom

 But now we are released from the law, having died to that which held us captive, so that we serve in the new way of the Spirit and not in the old way of the written code but in the new life of the spirit.

-In this manner, living according to the old law, which is in essence “righteousness through works,” is also living according to the flesh.
+In living according to the old law, which is in essence “righteousness through works,” is also living according to the flesh.
 So then, for those who try to earn their salvation or be made more worthy by their actions in the eyes of men, they are also trying to indulge their pride in their accomplishments – which is certainly an aim to satisfy the flesh.
 For the flesh leads man away from God, all things which lead away from God must be of the flesh.

 Yet we know that a person is not justified by works of the law but through faith in Jesus Christ, so we also believed in Christ Jesus, in order to be justified by faith in Christ and not by works of the law, because by works of the law no one will be justified.